swanky-rt/Student-Navigator/assignment-10/README.md

 **Dataset details:**
 - Each prompt is a realistic job reasoning or hiring scenario, such as evaluating a candidate's experience, interpreting resume details, or making hiring recommendations.
-- The ground truth answers are concise, expert-validated responses that reflect what a skilled recruiter or hiring manager would say.
+- The ground truth answers are concise, that reflect what a skilled recruiter or hiring manager would say according to GPT-5.
-- The dataset is intentionally small (8 prompts) to allow for detailed, qualitative analysis and to keep experiments tractable given compute constraints.
+- The dataset is small (8 prompts) to allow for detailed, qualitative analysis and to keep experiments tractable given compute constraints.

 ### Pipeline (Architecture Overview)